 Program Commencement Date means 22 March 2022.

-Qualifying Product Component means an nbn® Ethernet (Fibre) AVC TC-4 Product Component that has a bandwidth profile of 100/40 Mbps or higher (subject to the Note below)
+Qualifying Product Component means:

+before 1 July 2026, an nbn® Ethernet (Fibre) AVC TC-4 Product Component that has a bandwidth profile of 100/40 Mbps or higher (subject to the Note below); and

+on or after 1 July 2026, at a Premises where the Original Access Technology is:

+the FTTN Network, an nbn® Ethernet (Fibre) AVC TC-4 Product Component that has a bandwidth profile of 100/40 Mbps or higher; or

+the FTTC Network, any nbn® Ethernet (Fibre) AVC TC-4 Product Component.